 One more thing, most of fenugreek’s benefits are directly related to our endocrine system; in other words, they deal with our hormones.

 Which brings me to my next subject:

 Does fenugreek increase estrogen levels in the body?

-This is the question most women keep asking me all the time when it comes to fenugreek, in fact, they think that fenugreek is high in estrogen and thus, it may cause different health issues if they start taking its supplements or seeds on a daily basis!
+This is the question most women keep asking me all the time when it comes to fenugreek; they think that fenugreek is high in estrogen and thus, it may cause different health issues if they start taking its supplements or seeds daily!

 For example, a lot of women are extremely scared when it comes to this herb because they think that it’s going to cause them breast cancer since they think that it increases estrogen level in their bodies.

 Is this true, does fenugreek contain estrogen?
 Does fenugreek cause cancer?

 The answer is absolutely not, fenugreek does not contain estrogen, it contains phytoestrogens, especially diosgenin, which has been associated with some extremely promising benefits such as fighting cancer.